 “Dr. Amar identified question types with which I was struggling as well as patterns in my errors, and helped me to recognize and target them so that I could better handle them under time pressure.
 He also worked step-by-step with me through the logic games on my practice tests so that I could learn how to get through them faster and more efficiently.”

 The above schedule is typical and apportions time, in decreasing order, to Argument Analysis, Logic Games, and Reading Comprehension.
 This allocation is subject to dynamic adjustment depending on the needs and performance of the class.

 (1) By Workshop 6-7, you will have been introduced to topics in and strategies for argument analysis, logic games, and reading comprehension.
 You should also have taken at least two practice tests.
-At this point, additional 1-1 tutoring can help you to address any problem areas that you have found.
+At this point, a 1-1 review of your practice tests can help you to address any problem areas that you have found.

 (2) By Workshop 9, your class will have almost concluded, and you should have taken at least five practice tests.
-As exam day approaches, this would be an ideal time to ask any final questions during 1-1 tutoring time with your professor.
+As exam day approaches, this could be an ideal time to ask any final questions about your exams during the 1-1 review time with your professor.